The Colne valley

 Walkers should aim to leave the pub no later than 2pm in winter to avoid walking in the dark.

-Around the corner in Colchester Street is your second Essex option, the Eight Bells pub (tel.
+You have two options for tea in Bures, one in Essex and one in Suffolk.
+The nearest watering hole to the railway station used to be the Swan Inn, but this closed in October 2011 and is now a private dwelling.
+Around the corner from the former Swan Inn, in Colchester Street, Essex, is the Eight Bells pub (tel.
 01787-227354), a Free House, open Monday to Fridays 11.30 am to 3 pm then 6 pm to 11.pm, Saturday and Sunday open all day for drinks (11.30 am to 11 pm), serving food from noon to 2 pm and from 7.pm to 9.30 pm.
-Both pubs have beer gardens.
+The pub has a beer gardens.

 Over the town bridge in Suffolk is the Three Horseshoes pub (tel.
 01787-228303) which has a choice of real ales.